I had nothing - n.o.t.h.i.n.g. - to cook for dinner tonight. I'm sure you had one 'those' days. C'mon. Fess up. I know you did.

 ¼ black pepper

-1 tsp black sesame seeds or plain sesame seeds
+1 teaspoon black sesame seeds or plain sesame seeds

-1 tsp organic corn starch or potato starch
+1 teaspoon organic corn starch or potato starch

 (Optional - if you eat eggs, you can add 1 egg beaten instead of starch)